 B i o g r a p h y

 Sandelson graduated from Cambridge University with a double starred First in music and went on to study conducting at the Royal Academy of Music with Sian Edwards, gaining the DipRAM prize.
-At Cambridge he won first prize in the Cambridge University Conducting Competition in 2014 and 2015, conducting concert tours in Europe as the university’s Conducting Scholar.
-He also won third prize at the Siemens-Hallé International Conductors Competition in 2020.
-Joel has studied at Tanglewood as well as in masterclasses with Sir Roger Norrington, Martyn Brabbins, Thomas Søndergård, Joseph Swensen, Jorma Panula and Mark Stringer.
-Originally a cellist, early highlights included solo recitals at Wigmore Hall and concertos with orchestras in the UK and Europe, as well as performing as a chamber musician and baroque cellist with ensembles including the Endellion Quartet, La Serenissima and the Orchestra of the Age of Enlightenment.
+Joel has also studied at Tanglewood as well as in masterclasses with Sir Roger Norrington, Martyn Brabbins, Thomas Søndergård, Joseph Swensen, Jorma Panula and Mark Stringer.
+At Cambridge he won first prize in the Cambridge University Conducting Competition in 2014 and 2015, conducting concert tours in Europe as the university’s Conducting Scholar, and was also a prizewinner at the Siemens-Hallé International Conductors Competition 2020.
+Originally a cellist, early highlights included solo recitals at Wigmore Hall and concertos with orchestras in the UK and Europe.